This three minute animation explores the symptoms of Bipolar

 medication for your bipolar disorder, your GP is now expected to

 give you an annual physical health check.
-This will include:
+This will check your:

 - a blood pressure